 How To Use Cannabis Derived Terpenes

-Do terpenes offer more than recreating the taste and smell of your favorite claim?
-There is some evidence that this may be the case.
-Some terpenes on their own have proven to show activity at endocannabinoid receptors, one example beta-caryophyllene, a very common terpene found in cannabis.
-Beta-caryophyllene has been found to treat depression by acting as a CB2 receptor agonist.
-Humulene another common terpene found in cannabis and hops, has been found to be important tools for the management and/or treatment of inflammatory diseases.
-The investigation into the possible medical benefits of terpenes is by no means comprehensive and new research is constantly being published.
-Upon investigation you will also find that most terpenes have anti-viral or anti-bacterial properties, as this is a reason plants produce them in the first place.
-It is best practice to check C.O.A. test results for each terpene to find the specific terpenes found in that strain if you are looking for terpenes by their specific benefits or the flavor experience that combination may provide.
+Besides recreating the taste and smell of your favorite strain, terpenes may also offer medicinal benefits.
+Some terpenes have shown activity at endocannabinoid receptors, such as beta-caryophyllene, which has been found to treat depression by acting as a CB2 receptor agonist.
+Humulene, another common terpene found in cannabis and hops, may also be useful in the management and treatment of inflammatory diseases.
+While the investigation into the potential medical benefits of terpenes is ongoing, it’s worth noting that most terpenes have anti-viral or anti-bacterial properties, as this is a reason plants produce them in the first place.
+It’s best to check the Certificate of Analysis (C.O.A.) test results for each terpene to find the specific terpenes found in that strain if you’re looking for terpenes by their specific benefits or the flavor experience that combination may provide.